JJosephttg/code-parser/README.md

 # code-parser
-Allows you programmatically parse files to interpret functions/statements/classes/other syntax in a variety of languages
+Library that allows you parse files to interpret functions/statements/classes/other syntax in a variety of languages